mpalii/knowledge-base/dotfiles/README.md

 # System install process based on Debian 12
-- Using [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.2.0-amd64-netinst.iso) section, prepare the bootable USB device
+- Prepare bootable USB device using the image [Download](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.2.0-amd64-netinst.iso)
-- Install
+- Install:
-- Select system language: English
+  1. Select system language: English
-- Select location
+  2. Select location
-- Configure locale: United States - en_US.UTF-8
+  3. Configure locale: United States - en_US.UTF-8
-- Configure the keyboard: American English
+  4. Configure the keyboard: American English
-- Configure network (The best option is to use ethernet connection)
+  5. Configure network (The best option is to use ethernet connection)
-- Define a hostname (some name fot the workstation)
+  6. Define a hostname (some name fot the workstation)
-- Set up users and passwords
+  7. Set up users and passwords
-- Partition disks - Manual (create ESP section 1GB, for modern SSD no need to create SWAP section, create Ext4 section with the mountpoint at "/")
+  8. Partition disks - Manual (create ESP section 1GB, for modern SSD no need to create SWAP section, create Ext4 section with the mountpoint at "/")
-- Configure the package manager
+  9. Configure the package manager
-- Software selection - uncheck all packages
+  10. Software selection - uncheck all packages
 - Reboot

 # Add user to sudoers